merneo/arch-linux/wiki/03-POST-INSTALLATION.md

 ## Wayland Display Server Configuration

 **Purpose:** Install and configure a basic Wayland display server setup, often through a compositor like Sway or a desktop environment that uses Wayland (e.g., GNOME, KDE).
+For a comprehensive overview, refer to the [ArchWiki on Wayland](https://wiki.archlinux.org/title/Wayland) and specific compositors like [Sway](https://wiki.archlinux.org/title/Sway).

 **Prerequisites:**
 - After first boot (not in chroot)